makersquare/osx-dotfiles/puppet/modules/rbenv/README.md

 Plugins can be installed from GitHub using the following definiton:

     rbenv::plugin { 'github_user/github_repo': }

+You can ensure a plugin is kept up-to-date.
+This is helpful for a plugin like `ruby-build` so that definitions are always available:

+    rbenv::plugin { 'sstephenson/ruby-build': latest => true }

 ## Gems
 Gems can be installed too!
 You *must* specify the `ruby_version` you want to